PeterMackechnie/Machine-Learning-and-Data-Science/README.md

 # Machine-Learning-and-Data-Science
 A collection of Machine-Learning and Data-Science projects/investigations including:

-1. 'Diamonds' - Unrefined vs Refined Regression models:
+1.1.
+Diamonds - Unrefined vs Refined Regression models:
 This investigation examines the potential of 5 different regression models to predict the price of round-cut diamonds (from the 'Diamonds' dataset - see below), as well as the wisdom of using the performance of unrefined regression models to select which model to refine and use as the final model in a given situation.

 The 'Diamonds' dataset: